Samrath18/InheritancePractice/README.md

 # Sword Creator

 **SinghCharacterCreator** is a Java-based GUI application that allows users to create and customize characters with various attributes.
-This program provides an interactive interface for selecting and customizing different aspects of a character, including their element, metal, hilt, color, and more.
+This program provides an interactive interface for selecting and customizing different aspects of a character, including its element, metal, hilt, colour, and more.

 ## Features

 - **Element Selection**: Users can choose from three elemental options (Fire, Water, Storm), each with their own set of custom attributes.
 - **Dynamic Visibility**: Depending on the element selected, different attributes become visible and editable.
 For example, selecting "Fire" will reveal fire-specific attributes, while selecting "Water" will show water-specific options.
-- **Data Entry**: Users can enter a character's name and select values for attributes like metal, hilt, and color from dropdown menus.
+- **Data Entry**: Users can enter a character's name and select values for attributes like metal, hilt, and colour from dropdown menus.
 - **Saving Character Data**: Once all required fields are filled, users can save the character data to a file (`SavedSwords.txt`) for later retrieval.
 - **Input Validation**: Ensures that all required fields are selected before saving.
 - **Editable Character Data**: Users can edit, view, or delete previously created characters.